david-j-cox/DataChallenges/data_challenge_2/README.md

 # Data Challenge 2 - Employee Retention
-## Please limit yourself to 4 hours time!
-### Place your submissions to the Submissions sub-folder with the naming convention: lname_fname_DC4.

-# Employee Retention

 ## Goal

 Employee turnover is a very costly problem for companies.
 The cost of replacing an employee if often larger than 100K USD, taking into account the time spent to interview and find a replacement, placement fees, sign-on bonuses and the loss of productivity for several months.